an758592/UDJAT/README.md

 - **VLC Media Player** (Download [here](https://www.videolan.org/vlc/)).

 ## 📌 Notes
-- Some streams may stop working due to changes in URLs.
+- Some streams may stop working due to changes in IPs.

 ## 🤝 Contribution
 - You can add new streams by submitting **[Pull Requests](https://github.com/an758592/UDJAT/pulls)**.